 Here’s all you need to make these carrot cake mix cookies:

-- Carrot Cake Mix – You can pick your favorite brand.
+- Carrot Cake Mix – We used Duncan Hines carrot cake mix.
+You can pick your favorite brand.

 - Eggs – You can use either white or brown eggs.